 However, even if you spend long periods of time in front of a screen your employer will only have to pay for eye tests and glasses under certain circumstances.

-The key point to be aware of is that your employer will only be liable to pay for glasses if a special pair or prescription are needed to do your job.
+The key point to be aware of is that your employer will only be liable to pay for computer glasses if a special pair or prescription are needed to do your job.

 Should my Employer Pay for my Eye Test?